Building a clean model tutorial

 There is no predefined order in which above functions can/should be applied (except for the first item in the list, which should always be tried first), it heavily depends on the geometry of the mesh we are trying to simplify.
 Following image illustrates above functions applied to the imported mesh (let's suppose the first item in the list didn't work for us):

 Notice how the convex hull doesn't help us at this stage.
 We decide to use the mesh decimation function first, and run the function twice in order to divide the number of triangles by a total of 50.
-Once that is done, we extract the inside of the simplified shape and discard it.
 We end-up with a mesh containing a total of 2'660 triangles (the original imported mesh contained more than 136'000 triangles!).
 The number of triangles/vertices a shape contains can be seen in the shape geometry dialog.
 2'660 triangles are extremely few triangles for a whole robot model, and the visual appearance might suffer a little bit from it.

 At this stage we can start to divide the robot into separate links (remember, we currently have only a single shape for the whole robot).
 You can do this in two different ways: